fenago/next-level-python-big-data/bigdata-with-pyspark/lab_4.md

 tables allow us to aggregate data based on different values of features, and that, with pivot tables in PySpark, we can leverage handy functions, such as [reducedByKey] or [countByKey].

-In the next lab, we will learn about MLlib, which involves machine learning, which is a very hot topic.